-The list of variables Rstart Rtarget Rrate K forwarded to calcforces matches the list of values tclBCArgs {0.0 10.0 0.01 5.0} of the NAMD configuration file.
+The list of variables Rstart Rtarget Rrate K forwarded to calcforces matches the list of values tclBCArgs {0.
+10. 0.01 5.} of the NAMD configuration file.
 You can use more or fewer variables, or none at all, as long as the lengths of the two lists are the same.
 The automatic variable step and unique don't count, so calcforces will always have two more arguments than to tclBCArgs.

 The key command in calcforces is nextatom, which tells NAMD to select the next atom of the given patch. nextatom returns a value which is nonzero if the next atom has been successfully selected, or zero if no more atoms are left to process.
-Thus, while {[nextatom]} {...} is a loop that will be repeated until all atoms of the current patch are processed.
+Thus, while $\{[nextatom]\}$ $\{\ldots\}$ is a loop that will be repeated until all atoms of the current patch are processed.

-Once an atom is selected by nextatom, a number of commands can be used to get its properties:
+In principle, you never know which exactly atom will be selected next.
+However, once an atom is selected by nextatom, a number of commands can be used to get its properties: